 Queen Elizabeth II Botanic Park: Here you can get a real feel for Grand Cayman.
 Enjoy a lush garden popping with colorful flowers and vegetation, a turn of the century Cayman farm house complete with its original furnishings, and a two-acre lake home to native aquatic birds.
 This makes for a beautiful stop on your trip to Grand Cayman.

-My Bar: After a long day of dives and topside excursions chill out at Sunset House’s My Bar, a grand one-sided cabana standing at the ocean’s edge.
-This is a great spot to enjoy the sunset while sipping on their famous ‘Mudslide’.
+After a long day of dives and topside excursions chill out at the ocean’s edge.
+This is a great spot to enjoy the sunset while sipping on your after diving adult beverage.
 Oh and you don’t want to miss out on the Green Flash!
 It DOES exists and if you don’t believe us, experience it for yourself.

-You can also visit Hell, a group of short black limestone formations, Pedro St. James National Historic Site and Black Pearl Skate and Surf Park.
+You can also visit Hell, a group of short black limestone formations, Pedro St. James National Historic Site, the antique car museum and Black Pearl Skate and Surf Park.

 Go to the main page